 Joseph Mallord William TURNER

-Although known for his oils, Turner is regarded as one of the founders of English watercolour landscape painting.
-“Turner’s earliest works were watercolours in the eighteenth-century tradition of the topographical ‘tinted drawing’, in which a preliminary pencil outline determined the subsequent placing of the washes of colour.
-However, after a group of watercolours in which he surpassed all previous works in this style, he evolved, together with Thomas Girtin, a more flexible technique capable of conveying the most subtle impressions and dramatic force”.
+Although known for his oil paintings, J.M.W.
+Turner is regarded as one of the founders of English watercolour landscape painting.
+Turner’s earliest works were watercolours in the eighteenth-century tradition of the topographical ‘tinted drawings’.
+A preliminary pencil outline determined the subsequent placing of the washes of colour.
+However, the innovations he developed in watercolour surpassed what could be achieved by the previous structured approach.
+With Thomas Girtin, he developed a more flexible technique capable of conveying the most subtle impressions and dramatic force of nature.

 His first oils were sombre in colour.
 However, his preoccupation with the contrasting effects of light, storms and rainbows soon changed his work.
 His paintings developed into almost abstract impressions of feelings, emotions and drama.
 He explored ideas that Impressionism, Expressionism and Abstraction would always be indebted to.

 Many of J.M.W.
 Turner’s most striking innovations first appeared in his watercolours.
 The Tate Gallery in London holds an impressive collection of his watercolours.
 In his late oil paintings the distinctions between mediums almost disappears.
 He was a master at delicately floating transparent films of oil paint over a white ground, like washes of watercolour on paper.
 Turner’s innovations and his dogged determination destroyed the artistic values of the eighteenth-century.
 Almost single-handedly he paved the way for the dramatic changes in art that blossomed at the end of the 19th century.